Stability of symmetric spaces of noncompact type under Ricci flow: Introduction

-Our results will rely on a geometric analysis of the heat kernel associated to the linearized Ricci deTurck flow equation.
-It will turn out that the geometry of the vector bundle $\Sym_2 T^*M$ in which the perturbation lives, improves the $L^1$-decay rate of the heat kernel.
-We will see that the obstruction against a good decay, comes from cusp deformations (see subsection \ref{subsec:nullspace}).
-Those correspond to the ``trivial Einstein deformations'' in \cite{BamDehn} and can be seen as algebraic deformations of cusp cross-sections.
-Cusp deformations turn out to exist only for the spaces $\IH^n, (n \geq 3)$ and $\IC \IH^{2n}, (n \geq 2)$.
-Theorem \ref{Thm:mainA} and \ref{Thm:mainB} for type $h_2$ perturbations will then follow immediately from this heat kernel estimate.
+Next, we will compute the constants $\lambda_\CC, \lambda_0, \lambda_1$ and find that the obstruction against exponential decay of the linearized equation comes from so-called cusp deformations (see subsection \ref{subsec:nullspace}).
+Those deformations correspond to the ``trivial Einstein deformations'' in \cite[sec 2.3]{BamDehn} and can be seen as algebraic deformations of cusp cross-sections.
+Cusp deformations created also the major analytic issues in \cite{BamCusps}.
+It will turn out that cusp deformations only exist for the spaces $\IH^n, (n \geq 3)$ and $\IC \IH^{2n}, (n \geq 2)$.
+Theorem \ref{Thm:mainA} and Theorem \ref{Thm:mainB} for type $h_2$ perturbations will then follow immediately from this heat kernel estimate.
 In order to allow type $h_1$ perturbations, we will use a trick from the geometry of negatively curved spaces.

 The paper is organized as follows: In section \ref{sec:AnalyticalPrelim}, we discuss the Ricci flow and Ricci deTurck flow equation and give a short overview over all analytical tools needed in this paper.
-Section \ref{sec:symsp} contains a quick introduction into the geometry of symmetric spaces.
-In section \ref{sec:heatkernel}, we prove more abstract bounds on heat kernels in twisted vector bundles over symmetric spaces.
-The results obtained in this section are very general and are of independent interest.
-They involve certain constants which we will then estimate for our particular purpose in section \ref{sec:Einstop}.
+Section \ref{sec:symsp} contains a brief introduction into the geometry of symmetric spaces.
+In section \ref{sec:heatkernel}, we prove more abstract bounds on heat kernels in homogeneous vector bundles over symmetric spaces.
+These bounds involve certain constants, which we will then estimate for our particular purpose in section \ref{sec:Einstop}.
 Finally, section \ref{sec:proofs} contains the proofs of Theorems \ref{Thm:mainA} and \ref{Thm:mainB}.